 With the number of computer networks doubling every 5 years, the job demand for IT employees continues to heat up for this high paid career.
 If you qualify you can use the grant to get the certifications the employers we work with are looking for|: CompTIA, Microsoft, Cisco, Oracle, VMware and more

 If you have management experience, one of the hottest job opportunities is in project management.
 In the Tampa/St. Petersburg job market the demand is especially high for project managers and pays quite well.
 The Project Management Professional (PMP) is the most sought after certification for this field.
-Forbes magazine ranked this certification second for 2019.
-Other certifications in this field include ITIL, PMI-Agile and Scrum Master
+Forbes magazine consistently ranks this certification in their top five every year.
+Other certifications in this field include ITIL, PMI-Agile, and Scrum Master

 Each year, more organizations are realizing the benefits Business Analysts offer.
 Because of this, the Business Analyst job market is expected to climb at a rate of 19% over the next 10 years!
 With that type of growth, businesses are already competing for every Business Analyst they can find and pay good salaries.
 One of the most dramatic changes to this career is the need for business intelligence skills, like Excel, SQL, Power BI and Tableau.
 Companies now mostly depend on data analysis technologies like Big Data analysis for business growth.
 With the right certifications, business analysts will get the business intelligence abilities they need to move up in their careers.